Rita Motta

 Bringing to the team over seven years of volunteer and social services work experience, Rita joined Kids Reconnect in 2024,

-Rita is an Eye Movement Desensitization and Reprocessing (EMDR) Therapist with Level 1 and 2 training.
 In her therapy sessions with children, adolescents, and parents, she also draws from play-based techniques and her training in Cognitive Behavioural Therapy (CBT), Third-Wave Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing, mindfulness-based and trauma-focused therapy techniques, therapeutic writing for grief and trauma, and conflict resolution, while maintaining client-centred, anti-oppressive, and strengths-based approaches.

 Rita’s service experience reflects her commitment to caring, inclusive causes